 - Saint Bernards

-As you’ll see, there is a pattern that emerges.
 Dogs with flatter faces tend to drool more, primarily because the faces of these breeds contain skin flaps that trap saliva.
-One shake of the face later, and that drool is flying all over the place!
-This is less of a problem for a dog that looks more wolf-like is shape, with a long face or snout.
-If your Labrador, Alsatian or similar dog breed is showing signs of excessive drooling, it may be worthy of investigation.
-We’ll discuss some of the potential medical reasons for this below.
+One shake of the face later, and that drool is flying all over the place.

 Why is My Dog Slobbering So Much?

-- Heat Stroke.
-If your dog is running an excessively high body temperature, they may come down with heat stroke.
-Also known as heat exhaustion or hyperthermia, one of the symptoms of this highly dangerous condition is a substantial amount of drooling.
-Seek help from a vet ASAP if you suspect that your dog is suffering from heatstroke, but also check out our guide on what you must do you if your dog is dehydrated.
+If your dog’s body temperature is very high, they may come down with heat stroke.
+Also known as heat exhaustion or hyperthermia, one of the symptoms is a substantial amount of drooling.

-- Poor Oral Hygiene.
-This could be gum disease or another health condition that impacts negatively upon your dog, or maybe they have a toothache or something similar.
-Dogs tend not to be shy about letting us know if they’re suffering in such a way, so be vigilant about understanding the symptoms (most notably refusing to eat) and seek professional help from a vet.
+This could be gum disease or toothache.
+Dogs tend not to be shy about letting us know if they’re in pain, so be vigilant about understanding the symptoms (most notably refusing to eat).

-- Teething.
-A teething puppy will drool a lot more than an adult canine equivalent, so don’t panic if your pup is leaving a trail of slobber in their wake.
-There is every chance they will get their watery mouth under control by the time they reach adulthood!
+A teething puppy will drool a lot more than an adult canine equivalent.
+There is every chance they will get their watery mouth under control by the time they reach adulthood.

-- A sore Throat.
-Your dog may be expelling a considerable amount of saliva because they are reluctant to swallow anything they are producing.
-This may be something comparatively mild that can be treated by antibiotics (unless it’s a result of kennel cough, in which case it will just have to run its course), but it’s worth getting a vet to give your dog a once over.
+This may be something comparatively mild that can be treated by antibiotics (unless it’s a result of kennel cough, in which case it will just have to run its course).

-- Blocked Throat.
-If your dog’s throat is blocked, it’s something more serious.
 Maybe your pet swallowed something that got stuck in their windpipe, or it could be down to a medical condition called megaesophagus.
-This can be hugely dangerous and prevent your dog from breathing, so you should rush your dog to a vet if they appear to be struggling to swallow.
+This can prevent your dog from breathing.

-Of course, it bears repeating – dogs will produce drool, so unless it’s sudden and to excess, try not to worry too much.
-Just a general mouthwatering isn’t always worthy of rushing to the vet, but it’s better to be safe than sorry.
+Of course, dogs will produce drool.
+So, unless it’s sudden and to excess, try not to worry too much.
+Just a general mouthwatering isn’t always a sign of a medical issue.

 Why is My Dog Drooling on One Side of its Mouth?

-If your dog appears to be continually drooling from just one side of his or her mouth like some kind of canine Sylvester Stallone, there could be many possible explanations.
+If your dog appears to be continually drooling from just one side of his/her mouth, there could be many possible explanations.

-- Check your dog’s mouth to ensure that there is not a foreign object lodged in their cheek that is causing everything to run to one side of their mouth.
-Dogs tend to swallow a great many strange things from the floor, so they may have wire causing an issue, or they may even have a stick of some kind in there.
+- A foreign object is lodged in their cheek, and this is causing everything to run to one side of their mouth.
+Dogs tend to swallow many strange things from the floor.

 Why is My Dog Drooling Around the New Puppy?

-If you have introduced a new puppy to your home and your existing dog is drooling in their presence, it can be a little frightening at first.
+If you have introduced a new puppy to your home and your existing dog is drooling in their presence, it means that they are feeling anxious and worried.

-Don’t panic; your faithful canine isn’t sizing up this new arrival as a potential meal and struggling to prevent their mouth from watering.
-They are, however, somewhat stressed by the fact that they’re suddenly sharing their space, and this drool is a result.
-This drool may be the warning sign of a panic attack, so separate the dogs as quickly as possible.
+They are stressed by the fact that they’re suddenly sharing their space, and this drool is a result.
+This drool may be the warning sign of a panic attack, so separate the dogs.

-You should keep an eye on this.
-In theory, following the slow and steady integration of the two canines, it’ll pass pretty quickly, and you’ll find that your older dog will soon return to normal.
-If this is not the case, seek help from a vet or animal behaviorist.
+Following the slow and steady integration of the two canines will resolve the issue, and your older dog will soon return to normal.
+If not, seek assistance from a vet or animal behaviorist.

 My Dog is Drooling and Licking Excessively